awsdocs/amazon-personalize-developer-guide/doc_source/native-recipe-hrnn-coldstart.md

 ## HRNN\-Coldstart Sample Notebook<a name="hrnn-coldstart-sample-notebooks"></a>

-For a sample Jupyter notebook that shows how to use the HRNN\-Coldstart recipe, see [Amazon Personalize Coldstart Demo](https://github.com/aws-samples/amazon-personalize-samples/blob/master/advanced_examples/personalize_coldstart_demo.ipynb)\.
+For a sample Jupyter notebook that shows how to use the HRNN\-Coldstart recipe, see [Handling cold or new items with Amazon Personalize](https://github.com/aws-samples/amazon-personalize-samples/blob/master/next_steps/core_use_cases/user_personalization/personalize_hrnn_coldstart_example.ipynb)\.